Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Fairness in Ensembles and its composition

-\stepcounter{finding} \begin{mdframed}[style = exampledefault] \textbf{Finding \thefinding:} Among all the ensemble models, XGBoost exhibits the best accuracy-fairness trade-off. \end{mdframed} From Table III, we can see that the fairness of the ensemble classifiers varies across the datasets.
-Moreover, we see that the fairness of the classifiers within an ensemble type also varies.
-For instance, \textit{AdaBoost} is the most unfair model in the \textit{Adult} dataset, while \textit{XGBoost} is the fairest, both belonging to boosting.
-However, we observe that for the more biased \textit{Titanic} and \textit{Adult} datasets, \textit{XGBoost} has the top rank in 8 out of 10 fairness metrics with a mean fairness rank of 1.4 and 1.6, respectively.
-Yet, \textit{XGBoost} is ranked $2^{nd}$ and $1^{st}$ in terms of accuracy, respectively.
-The average performance change in accuracy and f1 score is less than 0.01.
-On the contrary, the cumulative mean fairness for \textit{XGBoost} models is $14\%$ more than the next most fair model (\textit{GBC}) in Titanic.
-For the other datasets, we observe a similar pattern; however, the difference is lesser.
-Upon further investigation, we found that boosting method and base learner design are responsible for the fairer performance of \textit{XGBoost}.
+\stepcounter{finding} \begin{mdframed}[style = exampledefault] \textbf{Finding \thefinding:} Among all the ensemble models, XGBoost exhibits the best accuracy-fairness trade-off. \end{mdframed} Table \ref{Table_Comparison_1} shows varying fairness performance among the ensemble classifiers across different datasets.
+Interestingly, we observe that fairness can be highly inconsistent even within the same ensemble type.
+For instance, \textit{XGBoost} has the highest rank in 8 out of 10 fairness metrics for the highly biased \textit{Titanic} and \textit{Adult} datasets, with a mean fairness rank of 1.4 and 1.6, respectively.
+On the other hand, \textit{AdaBoost} has the lowest rank in 13 out of 16 fairness metrics across all the datasets.
+Additionally, we observe that \textit{XGBoost} stands out with high accuracy and fairness across all ensemble models, contrary to typical inverse behavior seen in ML models.
+For example, in the Titanic dataset, the average performance change for the XGBoost classifier in accuracy and f1 score is less than 0.01.
+However, their cumulative mean fairness is $14\%$ more than the next most fair model (\textit{GBC}) in Titanic.
+For the other datasets, we observe a similar pattern; however, the difference is lesser due to low unfairness in the dataset.
+Upon further investigation, we found that boosting method and base learner design is responsible for the fairer performance of \textit{XGBoost}.
 Homogeneous ensembles use decision trees as the base learner, and the construction of these trees differs among them.
-For example, the depth of the decision tree in \textit{AdaBoost}, \textit{GradientBoosting}, \textit{XGBoost} is one, three and six respectively.
+For example, the depth of the decision tree in \textit{AdaBoost}, \textit{GradientBoosting}, \textit{XGBoost} is one, three, and six, respectively.
 Lower tree depth means fewer features are selected, which has been shown to often increase unfairness \cite{9402057, 10.1145/3368089.3409704}.
-This is also one of the reasons behind \textit{AdaBoost} being the most unfair model (the lowest rank in 13 out of 16 metrics).
 Importantly, we found that the fairness of an ensemble is determined by the composition of fairness within these base learners and the learning method (boosting, bagging, etc.).
-In the next section, we investigate the properties of the base learners to understand how to compose fair ensembles in more detail.
+In the next section, we delve deeper into the properties of base learners to understand how to create fair ensembles.